sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 layout: post
 title: "Making Sense of Vision and Touch: Multimodal Representations for Contact-Rich Tasks "
 short-summary: "We learn a multimodal representation that combines vision and touch through self-supervision."
-summary: "Contact-rich manipulation tasks in unstructured environments often require both haptic and visual feedback.
-However, it is non-trivial to manually design a robot controller that combines modalities with very different characteristics.
-In this blog post, we introduce how to use self-supervision to learn a compact and multimodal representation of vision and touch, which can then be used to improve the sample efficiency of policy learning for contact-rich tasks."
+summary: "Contact-rich manipulation tasks in unstructured environments often require both tactile and visual feedback.
+In this blog post, we introduce how to use self-supervision to learn a compact and multimodal representation of vision and touch."
 feature-img: "/assets/img/posts/2020-05-18-selfsupervised-multimodal/intro.png"
 thumbnail: "/assets/img/posts/2020-05-18-selfsupervised-multimodal/intro.png"
 author: <a href="http://stanford.edu/~mishlee/">Michelle A. Lee</a>
 tags: [reinforcement learning, ml, robotics, representation learning]
 ---

 Sound, smell, taste, touch, and vision -- these are the five senses that humans use to perceive and understand the world.
-We are able to seamlessly combine these different senses when perceiving the world -- for example, watching a movie requires constant processing of both visual and auditory information, and we do that effortlessly.
+We are able to seamlessly combine these different senses when perceiving the world.
+For example, watching a movie requires constant processing of both visual and auditory information, and we do that effortlessly.
 As roboticists, we are particularly interested in studying how humans combine our sense of touch and our sense of sight.
 Vision and touch are especially important when doing manipulation tasks that require contact with the environment, such as closing a water bottle or inserting a dollar bill into a vending machine.

 Let’s take closing a water bottle as an example.
-With our eyes we might be observing the colors, edges, and shapes in the scene, from which we can infer task-relevant information, such as the poses and geometry of the water bottle and the cap.
-Meanwhile, our tactile senses would let us know texture, pressure, and forces, which also gives us task-relevant information such as the force we are applying to the water bottle and the slippage of the cap in our grasp.
+With our eyes, we can observe the colors, edges, and shapes in the scene, from which we can infer task-relevant information, such as the poses and geometry of the water bottle and the cap.
+Meanwhile, our sense of touch tells us texture, pressure, and force, which also give us task-relevant information such as the force we are applying to the water bottle and the slippage of the bottle cap in our grasp.
 Furthermore, humans can infer the same kind of information using either or both types of senses: our tactile senses can also give us pose and geometric information, while our visual senses can predict when we are going to make contact with the environment.

 {% figure %}
 <img src="{{ site.baseurl }}/assets/img/posts/2020-05-18-selfsupervised-multimodal/intro.png"  width='91%'/>